bacnguyencong/LMDML/README.md

 <img src="figs/obj.png" style="max-width:100%; width: 30%">
 <p>
 <img src="figs/left-1.png" width="400"> <img src="figs/right-1.png" width="400">

 <em> Illustration of the intuition behind LMDML.
 Examples belonging to
-the same class are denoted in the same color and style. (a) A separating ellipse with a small margin. (b) A separating ellipse with a large margin. </em>
+the same class are denoted in the same color and style.
+(Left) A separating ellipse with a small margin.
+(Right) A separating ellipse with a large margin. </em>
 </p>

 ## Abstract